Direction-dependent linear response for gapped nodal-line semimetals in planar-Hall configurations: Introduction

 \section{Introduction}

 The discovery of three-dimensional (3d) semimetals, featuring symmetry-protected band-crossings, have brought about a direct application of the mathematical concepts of topology into understanding the bandstructures of materials.
 They exemplify materials whose Brillouin zones (BZs), when treated as closed manifolds, are endowed with nontrivial topological properties.
 Such a band-crossing can occur at a nodal point~\cite{burkov11_Weyl, yan17_topological, bernevig, grushin-multifold} or a nodal line~\cite{balents-nodal}, thus forming a zero-dimensional or a one-dimensional (1d) Fermi surface, respectively, when the chemical potential is adjusted to cut the band-crossing energy.
-Hence, they represent singular points of the BZ (spanned by the momentum coordinates of $\mathbf k \equiv \lbrace k_x, k_y, k_z \rbrace $) where the density-of-states go to zero.
+Hence, they represent singular points of the BZ (spanned by the momentum coordinates of $\mathbf k \equiv \lbrace k_x, k_y, k_z \rbrace $) where the density-of-states goes to zero.
 In contrast with the nodal points serving as sources/sinks of the Berry curvature (BC), the nodal-line semimetals (NLSMs) exhibit a quantized Zak phase \cite{schnyder_nodal, zak_nodal, fu_nlsm}.
-For example, in a $\mathcal P \mathcal T$-symmetric\footnote{$\mathcal P$ and $\mathcal T$ represent the inversion and time-reversal symmetries, respectively.} two-band NLSM, a loop encircling the nodal line accumulates a Berry phase equalling an integer times $\pi$ \cite{schnyder_nodal, biao_nodal, zak_nodal}.
+For example, in a $\mathcal P \mathcal T$-symmetric \footnote{$\mathcal P$ and $\mathcal T$ represent the inversion and time-reversal symmetries, respectively.} two-band NLSM, a loop encircling the nodal line accumulates a Berry phase equalling an integer times $\pi$ \cite{schnyder_nodal, biao_nodal, zak_nodal}.
 The BC vanishes in the entire BZ, except at the nodal line, where it becomes singular, thus reﬂecting the topological nature of the NLSMs.
-While surface states in the form of 1d Fermi arcs constitute fringerprints of 3d nodal points (residing in the bulk of the BZ), nodal lines in the bulk of BZs reveal themselves via the so-called drumhead surface-states \cite{balents-nodal}, which can be observed using high-resolution angle-resolved photoemission spectroscopy (ARPES) \cite{arpes-nlsm}.
-On introducing a small $\mathcal P \mathcal T$-symmetry-breaking mass-term ($\propto \Delta $), the nodal-line is gapped out, and the entire BZ acquires a well-behaved nonvanishing BC.
-Thus, a finite $\Delta$ changes a nodal-line (one-dimensional) Fermi surface to a toroidal manifold (two-dimensional) that encircles the nodal line.
-Here, we will consider a nodal line lying perpendicular to the $k_z$-component of the momentum vector and possessing a rotational symmetry about the $k_z$-axis (cf. Fig.~\ref{figfs}).
-This results in a nodal ring with the BC-flux lines form a vortex around the $k_z$-axis.
+While surface states in the form of 1d Fermi arcs constitute fingerprints of 3d nodal points (residing in the bulk of the BZ), nodal lines in the bulk of BZs reveal themselves via the so-called drumhead surface-states \cite{balents-nodal}, which can be observed using high-resolution angle-resolved photoemission spectroscopy (ARPES) \cite{arpes-nlsm}.
+On introducing a small $\mathcal P \mathcal T$-symmetry-breaking mass-term ($\propto \Delta $), the nodal line is gapped out, and the entire BZ acquires a well-behaved nonvanishing BC.
+Thus, a finite $\Delta$ changes a 1d nodal-ring Fermi surface to a 2d toroidal manifold that encircles the nodal loop.
+Here, we will consider the case when the circle, defining the major axis of the torus, lies perpendicular to the $k_z$-component of the momentum vector and possesses a rotational symmetry about the $k_z$-axis (cf. Fig.~\ref{figfs}).
+This results in a gapped nodal-ring with the BC-flux lines forming vortices around the $k_z$-axis.